enricozanardo/wall-e/scripts/README.md

 This technique can reduce memory usage by 30-70% with only a 20-30% increase in computation time.

+## Thread Deadlock Prevention

+Wall-E1 includes several mechanisms to prevent thread deadlocks during training:

+1. **Watchdog Thread**: Monitors all worker threads and detects when progress stalls.
+Set timeout with `--watchdog-timeout`.
+2. **Thread State Tracking**: Tracks the state of each thread to provide detailed diagnostics when issues occur.
+3. **Recovery Mechanisms**: Automatically attempts to recover from deadlocks by terminating stuck threads.
+4. **Optimized Data Threads**: Uses a separate thread pool for data loading operations with `--data-threads`.

+If you encounter "Progress stalled" warnings during text generation, use the `--disable-watchdog` option.

+## Target ID Handling

+When training with large vocabularies, you may encounter "target_id XXX out of range (max YYY)" warnings, which indicate that token IDs in your training data exceed the maximum vocabulary size:

+1. **Auto-resize**: Enable `--auto-resize-vocab` to automatically resize the vocabulary when out-of-range tokens are encountered.
+2. **Target ID Maximum**: Set `--target-id-max` to pre-allocate a larger vocabulary size.
+3. **Monitoring**: The training will report vocabulary usage statistics to help you tune these parameters.

+For optimal performance, set `--auto-resize-vocab` with a reasonable `--target-id-max` value based on your dataset size.

 ## Notes

 - All models are saved in the `models/` directory.